 Here’s the truth: Despite their prominence in horror films and Halloween decorations, bats are actually beneficial for the environment.
 In fact, bats are crucial to insect control, pollination and seed dispersal.
-And according to the Centers for Disease Control and Prevention (CDC), less than 10 percent of bats tested actually have rabies.
+And according to the Centers for Disease Control and Prevention (CDC), less than 10% of bats tested for rabies are actually infected.

-How to get a bat out of your house
+How to get rid of a bat in the house

 - Wear the proper protective gear.
 When handling a bat, never use your bare hands.
-Wear thick gloves, clothing and even a mask to protect yourself from bites.
+Wear gloves (thick leather gloves are best), clothing and even a mask to protect yourself from bites.
 Bats aren’t typically aggressive, but it’s always best to play it safe.

 Once the bat is safely out… the next course of action is finding how it got in.

 Bats prefer to roost in high places, like attics, chimneys or porch ceilings.
 Bats are typically quiet animals, although you might hear squeaking or scratching noises when they’re on the move.
 The telltale sign of where bats are roosting is their droppings – they look like mouse droppings, but larger.
 You might also find rub or scratch marks at the point where they enter your home.